 If you anticipate difficulty in submitting assessments by the due time and date you may be able to request an extension.

 For information about how to apply for an extension of time, see Assessment Policy - scroll down and find 3.14 Extensions.
-You can download the form from Application for Extension of Time.
-You will be required to provide a valid reason for applying for this extension.
+You can download the form from Application for Extension of Time

 Resits or resubmission of assessment tasks